JosephWardDotTech/josephwarddottech.github.io/talks.md

 menu: true
 ---

+I’m always working on talks that I think will interest the software testing community.
+If one of these talks sounds interesting for your local meetup, then please get in touch.

 ## REST for the Weary

 ***2021***

-A whistle stop tour of REST API testing, includiing basic concepts, tooling ovverviews, example code, and benefits.
+A whistle-stop tour of REST API testing, including basic concepts, tooling overviews, example code, and benefits.

 ## Snapshot Testing a REST API